Demo 4: The Spectral Theorem, Diagonalization, and Hermitian Matrices#

 3.60503460584404 + 1.11861275922615e-29*I

-Here one could argue that the imaginary parts are so insignificantly tiny that they can be assumed to be zero, which we would be happy with.
-This is, though, neither a particularly good nor clear proof.
+We now see a more useful output, but the eigenvalues still appear to be non-real.
+We might argue in this case that the imaginary parts are so insignificantly tiny that they can be assumed to be zero, which we would be happy with to all practical uses.
+Indeed those imaginary parts only appear due to some numerical rounding errors - it can be called “floating-point noise”.
+Even so, this is neither a particularly good nor clear mathematical proof.

-One can be fortunate and be dealing with a matrix with nicer eigenvalues.
-Sympy’s functions can be used for checks and control, but we recommend that proofs are carried out by hand instead.
+Generally speaking, we always hope to be fortunate enough to be dealing with matrices with nicer eigenvalues.
+Sympy’s functions can be used for checks and control, but you should always carry out proofs for certainty by hand.